TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

 Here’s a simple example.
 By confusing a string and an integer, it is possible to create ambiguity in the first 8 bytes.

-{% image "assets/deserialization_diagram_type_confusion.png", "jw-80 alpha-imgv", "" %}
+{% image "assets/deserialization_diagram_type_confusion.png", "jw-60 alpha-imgv", "" %}

 <sup>In C++, an `std::string` is a dynamically-sized character array, which is achieved by storing a pointer to heap-allocated memory.</sup>
 {.caption}

 At a very low level, such vulnerabilities boil down to confusion between pointers and data.
 If pointers are treated as data, there is the potential for address leakage (information disclosure).
 More severely, if attacker-controlled data are treated as pointers, it could lead to memory read/write and control flow hijacking primitives.

-This attack is not new in the pwn world.
+This attack is not new.
 Type Confusion flaws are common in browser and mobile exploitation, and have been repeatedly discovered in major players such as the [V8](https://nvd.nist.gov/vuln/search#/nvd/home?keyword=type%20confusion&cpeFilterMode=cpe&cpeName=cpe:2.3:a:google:chrome:10.*:*:*:*:*:*:*:*&resultType=records) JavaScript engine.

 Depending on the types confused, we can achieve a variety of primitives and impact.
 Let’s explore the potential primitives found by confusing common C++ types and structures!